 - This is an opportunity to experiment, to try something new, to dare, to take creative risks!

 - This is an exhibition, not a competition.
-There will be no formal judging, but there will be an “audience choice award”
+There will be no formal judging, but there may be an “audience choice award”

 - Paint Jam artists and models MUST be present in the main ballroom for the evening event